lewie9021/hacker-news-latest/README.md

 ### Thoughts / Experience

-At the start of the week, I began reading the official Redux documentation.
+Before I started work on this project, I first read the official Redux documentation.
 It was nice to see that each part had its own section, making it easier to digest the core concepts.
-If it had been a continuous stream of text, I'd have likely found myself attempting to read the entire documentation all at once.
-Browsing the project's [GitHub repository](https://github.com/rackt/redux/) revealed the docs are frequently kept update with any API changes and/or helpful tips and tricks.

 I found the offical code examples to be a great help, offering guidance on how I should connect the pieces of Redux together.
 It was quite refreshing to find [other examples](http://rackt.org/redux/docs/introduction/Examples), not just the generic todo application.

-At this point however, I was still unsure how actions made their way through the application.
-Luckily, I found [this article](https://code-cartoons.com/a-cartoon-intro-to-redux-3afb775501a6) that personified the Redux architecture through a series of interesting cartoon drawings.
+Although I'd read most the docs, I was still unsure how actions made their way through the application.
+Fortunately, I found [this article](https://code-cartoons.com/a-cartoon-intro-to-redux-3afb775501a6) that personified the Redux architecture through a series of interesting cartoon drawings.

 **Immutable**

-Lee Byron, the author of a library called [Immutable](https://github.com/facebook/immutable-js), gave an [outstanding talk](https://www.youtube.com/watch?v=I7IdS-PbEgI) at React Conf earlier this year.
-He demonstrated some of the great advantages developers could harness with immutable data structures.
-Naturally, some of the talk was base around how to increase the performance of React by using the shouldComponentUpdate lifecycle hook.
+Lee Byron, the author of a library called [Immutable](https://github.com/facebook/immutable-js), gave an [outstanding presentation](https://www.youtube.com/watch?v=I7IdS-PbEgI) at React Conf earlier this year.
+The talk was largely around the advantages of immutablity and the problems it tries to solve.
+He later explains how it can improve the performance of React using the shouldComponentUpdate lifecycle hook.

-One of the reasons immutable data structures are so powerful is because mutations return new object references.
-This makes comparing state changes trivial, as only reference checks are required as opposed to deep comparison checks (dirty checking).
+One of the reasons immutability is so powerful is because making mutations produce new references.
+This makes comparing state changes trivial, as only cheap reference checks are required as opposed to expensive deep comparison checks (often referred to as dirty checking).

+Implementing undo functionality becomes remarkably easy with immutability.
+After a mutation is made, the new reference can be stored in a 'history' array.
+When the user hits undo, we apply the penultimate item in the array to reveal the previous state.
+Thanks to [structural sharing](https://en.wikipedia.org/wiki/Persistent_data_structure), this isn't as memory intensive as you might think.
+Where mutable structures would require a deep clone for each state change, immutable structures can make guarantees about the data.
+In particular, it knows the data can not be directly changed, therefore it tries to make use of as much of the last state as possible.

-As it turns out, immutable data structures are an integral part to Redux.
+As it turns out, immutability is an integral part of Redux.
 It's how the store determines if a change has been made by a reducer.

-Unfortunately, my experience with Immutable was far from a walk in the park.
+Unfortunately, my experience with Immutable library was far from a walk in the park.
 The documentation lacked examples on how to use each method, and the unfamiliar syntax that described them, made it hard to understand what I was doing wrong while troubleshooting.
 In the end, I found the best way was to just experiment in the console.
 However, once I started to understand the fundamentals of Immutable, I realised what a great combination it was with Redux.
 In comparison to the official examples that use Object.assign, the logic inside the reducers felt much cleaner and easier to read.

 **Central App State**